min2ha/ukwa-site/content/target/37216/index.en.md

   "subject": "EU Referendum"
 }

-# Bristol Post: How will Bristol vote in the EU referendum?

 Opinions of key figures and business owners in Bristol on the vote in relation to the EU referendum.